 The Payment Plan

 A Chapter 13 plan is also known as the payment plan and it is the backbone of how the process works.
 Chapter 13 helps to reorganize a person’s debt by repaying certain creditors over a length of time.
-The debtor’s income is analyzed, and the amount of disposable income that is available will be used to make the monthly Chapter 13 plan payments.
+The court analyzes the debtor’s income.
+The courts then use the amount of disposable income that is available to make the monthly Chapter 13 bankruptcy payments.

-A debtor’s Chapter 13 plan must be approved by the court by passing several tests.
+The court must approve a debtor’s Chapter 13 plan.
+The plan must pass several tests.
 These tests are:

 - The plan must be created in good faith.